Eskişehir: Economy

 Traditionally dependent on flour milling and brickyards, the city expanded with the building of railway workshops in 1894 for work on the Berlin–Baghdad railway.

 As of 1920, Eskişehir was one of the major locations for meerschaum mining.
 At that time, most of the mining sites were owned by the state.

 Devrim, the first Turkish automobile, was produced in 1961 at the TÜLOMSAŞ factory in Eskişehir.
-Devrim never put into mass production and stayed a concept study and can be viewed in TÜLOMSAŞ factory Eskişehir.
-In addition to production, first Turkish steam powered locomotive called Karakurt was produced at the TÜLOMSAŞ in 1961.

-Eskişehir was also the site of Turkey's first aviation industry (Aeronautical Supply Maintenance Centre) and its air base was the command center of Turkey's first Tactical Air Force headquarters on NATO's southern flank during the Cold War.
+Devrim was never put into mass production and stayed a concept study; it can be viewed in the TÜLOMSAŞ factory in Eskişehir.
+In addition to production, the first Turkish steam powered locomotive called Karakurt was produced at the TÜLOMSAŞ factory in 1961.
+Eskişehir was also the site of Turkey's first aviation industry (Aeronautical Supply Maintenance Centre) and its air base was the command centre of Turkey's first Tactical Air Force headquarters on NATO's southern flank during the Cold War.

-Eskişehir produces trucks, home appliances, railway locomotives, fighter aircraft engines, agricultural equipment, textiles, brick, cement, chemicals, processed meerschaum and refined sugar.
-Eti, one of Turkey's largest food brands (mostly producing biscuit, chocolate and candy varieties) is based in Eskişehir.
+Eskişehir produces trucks, home appliances, railway locomotives, fighter aircraft engines, agricultural equipment, textiles, brick, cement, chemicals, processed meerschaum, and refined sugar.
+Eti, one of Turkey's largest food brands (mostly producing biscuits, chocolate, and candy), is based in Eskişehir.
 Arçelik, a major Turkish home appliances and consumer electronics manufacturer, has one of its production plants in Eskişehir.
 Eskişehir was the first stage of High-speed rail in Turkey from Ankara.
 This service improved the travel and commerce between Eskişehir and Ankara, thanks to reduced journey time.
-GKN, a major global automotive supplier for passenger and commercial car powertrain systems has a plant in Eskişehir.
+GKN, a major global automotive supplier for passenger and commercial car powertrain systems, has a plant in Eskişehir.

-The city is served by the Anadolu Airport.
+The city is served by the Hasan Polatkan Airport.

 Education

 There are three universities in Eskişehir.
-These are the Anadolu University, Eskişehir Osmangazi University, and the Eskişehir Technical University which is the first university in the world that gained the privilege of managing airports.
-Anadolu University, in addition to its on-campus studies, started open university courses through TV broadcasts in the 1980s.
-Allowing access to tertiary education for thousands of students who otherwise would not have been able to benefit from any.
-The current Metropolitan Mayor of Eskişehir, Prof. Dr. Yılmaz Büyükerşen, was formerly the rector of the Anadolu University.
+These are the Anadolu University, Eskişehir Osmangazi University, and the Eskişehir Technical University, which is the first university in the world that gained the privilege of managing airports.
+Anadolu University, in addition to its on-campus studies, started open university courses through TV broadcasts in the 1980s, allowing access to tertiary education for thousands of students who otherwise would not have been able to benefit from any.

 Culture

 The city has a significant population of Turkic Crimean Tatars.
-It also attracted ethnic Turks emigrating from Balkan countries such as Bulgaria, Romania, Bosnia, North Macedonia and the Sandžak region of Serbia, who contributed to the development of the city's metalworking industries.
+It also attracted ethnic Turks emigrating from Balkan countries such as Bulgaria, Romania, Bosnia, North Macedonia, and the Sandžak region of Serbia, who contributed to the development of the city's metalworking industries.

-Eskişehir also hosted the inaugural Turkvision Song Contest in 2013, which aims to highlight music and artists from various Turkic-speaking regions.
+In 2013, Eskişehir hosted the inaugural Turkvision Song Contest, which aims to highlight music and artists from various Turkic-speaking regions.
 The city is also home to the Dünya Müzeleri Müzesi or Museum of World Museums.

-Other museums in the city are Eti Archaeology Museum, Aviation Museum, Meerschaum Museum, Museum of Independence, Museum of Modern Glass Art, Tayfun Talipoğlu Typewriter Museum, Yılmaz Büyükerşen Wax Museum and the Odunpazarı Modern Museum.
+Other museums in the city are Eti Archaeology Museum, Aviation Museum, Meerschaum Museum, Museum of Independence, Museum of Modern Glass Art, Tayfun Talipoğlu Typewriter Museum, Yılmaz Büyükerşen Wax Museum, and the Odunpazarı Modern Museum.